-- What are positive signs after a membrane sweep
+- What are the positive signs that show a membrane sweep has worked?

-- When would I need a membrane sweep?
+- When will I be offered a membrane sweep?

 - Are membrane sweeps painful?